Coronavirus update: Infections rise to more than 1,000 on University of Alabama campus

 - The Food and Drug Administration’s chief spokeswoman, who has been in the job less than two weeks, was removed from that role as of noon Friday, part of continued fallout from a White House news conference featuring inaccurate claims that convalescent plasma dramatically reduced mortality for patients with covid-19, the disease caused by the coronavirus.

-The University of Alabama outbreak represents one of the largest coronavirus clusters reported at any academic institution since the start of the new academic year, painting a worrying picture for densely populated college campuses that have resumed in-person instruction.
+The University of Alabama outbreak represents one of the largest coronavirus clusters reported at any academic institution since the start of the new academic year, painting an alarming picture for densely populated campuses across the country, as well as the communities that surround them.

-University officials said in a statement Friday that no infected students were hospitalized and that isolation spaces were about 70 percent vacant.

-There was also no evidence so far that virus transmission occurred because of in-person class instruction, according to Ricky Friend, dean of the College of Community Health Sciences.
-“We remain satisfied that the precautions implemented prior to the resumption of classes — including masking, distancing, and a blend of in-person and remote instruction — are appropriate and effective,” he said in a statement.

-As part of the university’s reopening plan, students have the option of moving to fully online instruction at any point, and they can remain on campus or return home and continue their coursework there.
+Rising cases statewide in Alabama may have contributed to the spike.
+Infections in the state erupted in July and are trending upward again after dipping slightly in August.
+The rolling average for new daily reported cases has jumped more than 34 percent over the past week, according to The Washington Post’s tracking, with a test positivity rate of 14 percent, far higher than public health experts recommend for reopening businesses.

+The situation at the University of Alabama was “a very cautionary tale" but “somewhat unique in that the surrounding region was so bad to start off with," said Howard Forman, a public health professor at Yale University.

+“The concern, of course, is for the students.
+But much more so for the staff and faculty who work with them and the surrounding communities,” Forman told The Post in an email.
+“If these regions were hoping to get this under control, this hurts.”

-The city of Tuscaloosa announced a shutdown of bars and suspension of bar services in restaurants for two weeks to slow the spread of the virus.
+To slow the virus spread, the city of Tuscaloosa on Monday announced a shutdown of bars and suspension of bar services in restaurants for two weeks.
 The school also put a moratorium on in-person student events and restricted access to Greek houses.

+University officials said in a statement Friday that it could take several days for the impact of those measures to be reflected in testing data.

+“We are closely monitoring our data daily, and we will continue to adjust operations as the situation warrants,” University of Alabama Chancellor Finis St. John said.

 Meryl Kornfield contributed to this report.